 Ladder of Kotor

-The Ladder of Kotor is a series of inclining switchbacks just outside the city walls on the north side of Kotor.
-The trail climbs up the hillside to a house, where they sell local cheese, brandy and cold beers.
-From the house, the trail heads south to a quaint church and a passage through the city walls.
+The Ladder of Kotor is a series of inclining switchbacks the begin just outside the River Gate on the north side of Old Town Kotor.
+The steep trail climbs up the hillside to a mountain house, where the owner sells local cheese, brandy and cold beers.
+From the house, the trail heads south to a quaint church and a passage back through the walls.
+Alternatively, eager trekkers can continue hiking up the hill all the way to the village of Žanjev Do.

 Fort Vrmac Hike